anarterb/SNEStoCDi/README.md

 You also need an Arduino, of course.
 I myself use Arduinos UNO and Nano but SNEStoCDi should work with most 5v Arduino versions.

-To do a good and durable adapter, you will need a SNES/SFC gamepad connector (I recycle an extension cable) and a mini-DIN 8 pin male connector.
+To do a good and durable adapter, you will need a SNES/SFC gamepad connector (a simple way is to recycle an extension cable) and a mini-DIN 8 pin male connector.

 Do the wiring :
 - Connect the SNES/SFC connector to your Arduino : please report to wiring.jpg for more informations.